-It pays to speak to someone who has considerable experience with bulk annuity and longevity swap transactions, or of assessing consolidation options.
+It pays to speak to someone who has considerable experience with bulk annuity and longevity swap transactions.
 If you would like to arrange a training session, please email talktous@aon.com and we will help you get started.
 If you decide to go ahead and 'approach the market', training will be ongoing throughout the process, so that you make all your decisions fully informed, with no surprises.